YuanRan1222/Translate_English_To_Chinese_Using_Seq2Seq/README.md

 - One or more high-end NVIDIA GPUs is highly recommended to accelerate training process.

 ## Notice
-Due to the hardware limitation of my laptop, the network model (seq2seq.h5 in the "model" folder) was trained on a subset of original corpus, i.e., num_samples=1000, in order to avoid memory overflow.
+Due to the hardware limitation of my laptop, the network model (seq2seq.h5 file in the "model" folder) was trained on a subset of original corpus, i.e., num_samples=1000, in order to avoid memory overflow.
 If your hardware configuration is high enough, you can choose to set num_samples=None to use the whole corpus for training.